 Armenia: Iskuhi Hovhannisyan

 Antranig: After debuting in 2006, Armenia recorded five consecutive top ten finishes at Eurovision.
 But, despite the memorable efforts of Aram MP3 and Iveta Mukuchyan, their results this decade have been less than stellar.
 In 2018, Armenia failed to qualify for the grand final for only the second time.
-If Armenia want to find fresh success, they need to return to what they do best — good old Armenian ethno-pop.
+If Armenia want to find fresh success, they need to return to what they do best — good old Armenian folk-dance-pop.
 With the creation of the Depi Evratesil national final, Armenia have a huge pool of talent to draw upon in search of securing its first win — from the likes of Egine in 2017 to Asmik Shiroyan and Tamar Kaprelian in 2018.
 However, there are plenty of smaller names in the Armenian music industry capable of delivering a respectable result.
 One such individual is Iskuhi Hovhannisyan, who came fourth on the first season of The Voice of Armenia in 2012-13.
 With fierce vocals and plenty of sass, she could be starting a fuego in Israel.
 Her 2016 single “Hima Herte Imna” (It’s My Turn Now) demonstrates her repertoire well and would be a great way to change the formula for Armenia at Eurovision.

 Australia: Anthony Callea